Augmentation varieties and disk potentials I: Introduction

 restricts an $n$-fold cover of $\Pi_{\Cliff}$.
-Similar examples are given by taking $\Pi$ to be a Lagrangian in a closed monotone sympelctic manifold $Y$, $Z \to Y$ a circle bundle with connection with rational holonomies and $\Lambda$ the horizontal lift of $\Pi$.

-An example of a Lagrangian filling is given by the Harvey-Lawson filling of the Legendrian in the previous paragraph.
+Similar examples are given by taking $\Pi$ to be a Lagrangian in a closed monotone symplectic manifold $Y$, $Z \to Y$ a circle bundle with connection with rational holonomies, and $\Lambda$ a horizontal lift of $\Pi$.
+An example of an asymptotically-cylindrical Lagrangian filling is given by the Harvey-Lawson filling of the Legendrian in the previous paragraph.
 Let

-be real numbers with exactly two zero.
+be real numbers with exactly two being zero.
 Define as in Joyce \cite[(37)]{joyce}

-A picture of the moment image of this filling is shown in Figure \ref{hlfig} below; the intersections with toric moment fibers are generically tori of codimension one.
+A picture of the moment image of this filling is shown as the line segment in Figure \ref{hlfig} below; the intersections with toric moment fibers are generically tori of codimension one.
+Note that this filling is the inverse image of the diagonal in the symplectic quotient of $X$ whose moment polytope is the triangle shown in Figure \ref{hlfig}.
 To understand this {\em Harvey-Lawson filling} better, consider the map

 which is a symplectic fibration away from the critical locus.
 The symplectic horizontal bundle of the fibration ${\pi}$ is the symplectic complement of the vertical bundle.
 A direct computation shows that the symplectic horizontal bundle $H_z$ at a point $z\in \C^n$ is given as